laylacodes/hashnode-articles/clqzktsfq000209jq2mdohxl2.md

 ## 10\.
 Wellness and boundaries 🛀

 All work and no play?
 Hail no!!!
-Maintaining a work-life balance is ***necessary***, as I've discovered in my first three months as a full-time developer.
+Maintaining a work-life balance is ***necessary***, as I've discovered in my first three months as a full-time dev.
 Setting boundaries, taking breaks, and indulging in what makes you happy outside of work isn't just okay – it's essential for your daily success.
 Make sure to cut off your workday right at 5 PM, silencing those Slack notifications as you do.
 Why not take a walk during lunch or read a few pages of a book to unwind after a long day?
 Whatever activity brings you joy, make time for it.
-It will not only enrich your personal life but also enhance your productivity and satisfaction at work, I assure you!
+It will not only enrich your personal life but also enhance your productivity and satisfaction at work, I assure you!!

 ## 11\.
 Tech community: *a world of support* 🌟